Sagnik2097/NIK-Fuzzy-Factory_SQL/README.md

 • Products
 • Orders and Refunds. etc.

-* For more details reffer to the pdf. file
+                                                              * For more details reffer to the NIK Fuzzy Factory Documentation